-- End of Content for Variable 45.
+- End of Content for Variable 46.
 Disposition of Case -

-46 Unusual Disposition
+47 Unusual Disposition

-Variable Name caseDispositionUnusual Spaeth Name DISQ Normalizations varCaseDispositionUnusual (2) --- ---------------------------- ---
+Variable Name caseDispositionUnusual Spaeth Name DISQ Normalizations varCaseDispositionUnusual (2) --- ---------------------------- --

 An entry (1) will appear in this variable to signify that the Court made an unusual disposition of the cited case which does not match the coding scheme of the preceding variable.
-The disposition which appears closest to the unusual one made by the Court should be selected for inclusion in the preceding variable, caseDisposition.
+The disposition that appears closest to the unusual one made by the Court should be selected for inclusion in the preceding variable, caseDisposition.

-- End of Content for Variable 46.
+- End of Content for Variable 47.
 Unusual Disposition -

-47 Winning Party
+48 Winning Party